zachkohlberg/csc110-notes/src/if/if.md

 result in either `true` or `false`.
 If the condition is `true`, then the body of the if statement will execute.
 If the condition is `false`, then the program skips the body and continues executing the rest of the program.

+## Semicolons

+Note that we do not include a semicolon on the lines with curly braces.
+Java expects that a **statement**, as in a line of code that represents a complete instruction, will always end in a semicolon.
+The `if (condition) {` line is not an instruction on its own, so we should not place a semicolon on that line.
+In general, any time you write a line of code that would normally be followed by an opening curly brace (such as an if), you should not use a semicolon on that line.